future-proof-iot/RIOT-rs/examples/embassy-net-tcp/README.md

     laze build -b nrf52840dk run

 With the device USB cable connected, a USB ethernet device should pop up.
-RIOT-rs will reply to ping requests on 10.42.0.61.
+RIOT-rs will reply to ping requests on 10.42.0.61 and host a tcp service on port 1234 that will echo the input back to the client.
+It can be accessed with e.g., `telnet`:

+    telnet 10.42.0.61 1234